KaneTheInsane/Virtuoso-client/README.md

 **Things to add:**

   To do on 04/07/20:
-  * check requirements to make sure to meet MVP
   * Make logo
   * space out buttons and add margins to forms
   * Make instrument case insesitive